 About Inspiring Together

-Inspiring Together is a non-profit organization whose mission is to improve the lives of foster youth through tutoring, arts, dance, sports camps and other extracurricular activities.
+Inspiring Together is a non-profit organization whose mission is to improve the lives of foster children through tutoring, arts, dance, sports camps and other extracurricular activities.
 These services are provided free of cost to all foster youths and underprivileged children.

 Our primary goal is to operate volunteer-driven, sports camps and other extracurricular activities at no cost to foster youth so they can experience a sense of belonging and feel part of the community they live in.
 Through community outreach, we develop innovative and effective strategies to grow our base of partnerships and volunteers.
 By emphasizing the value of charity and community service, we encourage high school students to adopt a healthy sense of compassion and a strong charitable spirit.